1925 World Series

 Twice in Game 7 the visiting Senators held leads of at least three runs over the Pirates but failed to hold them.
 In fact, after the top of the first inning, Washington led 4–0.
 Nevertheless, Pittsburgh eventually won the game, scoring three runs in the bottom of the eighth inning to turn a 6–7 deficit into a 9–7 lead.
 To date, the four-run deficit is the largest ever overcome in the seventh game of the World Series.
+It was the largest comeback in a World Series clinching game until 2024.

 A memorable play occurred during the eighth inning of Game 3.
 The Senators' Sam Rice ran after an Earl Smith line drive hit into right center field.
 Rice made a diving "catch" into the temporary stands, but did not emerge with the ball for approximately 15 seconds.
 The Pirates contested the play, saying a fan probably stuffed the ball into Rice's glove.
 The call stood and Rice parried questions about the incident for the rest of his life—never explicitly saying whether he had or had not really made the catch.
 His typical answer (including to Commissioner Landis, who said it was a good answer) was always "The umpire said I caught it."
 Rice left a sealed letter at the Hall of Fame to be opened after his death.
 In it, he had written: "At no time did I lose possession of the ball."

 Writer Lamont Buchanan wrote, "In 1925, the Senators hopped the Big Train once too often... earning Bucky [Harris] the criticism of many fans and American League head [Ban] Johnson who dispatched an irate wire to the Senators manager."
 In his telegram, Ban Johnson accused the manager of failing to relieve Walter Johnson "for sentimental reasons."
 Despite the second-guessing, Harris always said, 'If I had it to do over again, I'd still pitch Johnson.'"